-Fan y Big is a peak in the Central Beacons which is 719m high.
+Fan y Big is a peak in the central region of Bynnau Brycheiniog (Brecon Beacons) which is 719m high.
 It is a long, narrow mountain that is one of the four peaks included on the classic Beacons Horseshoe hike.
 Fan y Big is famed for a flat rock that juts out from the summit, which is affectionately known as the Diving Board.

 There are many hiking routes that take in the summit of Fan y Big.
 In this guide I describe four of the best Fan y Big loops including distances, times and starting locations.